DanielMoscoso/100day_challenge/Readme.txt

 		-It draws a 10x10 matrix of circles, with different color each.
 Every circle is 20units is diameter and with a distance of 50units of each other.
 I still have to clean up the code, but it works.
+		-Much cleaner code: Everything is now in functions and the computer asks how many dots the user wants on the canvas.
 ===============================================================================